nsanchez75/ml-on-effectors/effectoro-tests/effectoro-tests-notebook.md

 ## Running EffectorO

-Created a Conda environment `effectoro.yml` that can be used to run EffectorO
+Created a conda environment `effectoro.yml` that can be used to run EffectorO

+- Code to create conda environment: `conda env create -f [path/to/]effectoro.yml`

 Ran EffectorO on `B_lac-SF5.protein.fasta` to test it and it works